flipio/33traps/README.md

 > 33 traps board game

+Inspired by family, heirloom, friendship, love and respect, I have recreated this game for everybody to play, relax and enjoy, while explicitly declaring I do not possess any rights regarding the original idea, creative design, rules of the game or the logic behind it.

-This is a very old board game i found which is very fun for killing some spare time while wating in the Q or something like that:)
+It is a very old board game i found which is very fun for killing some spare time while waiting in the Q or something like that:)
 It also gave me a chance to try something new like vue 2!

+I do not possess any rights regarding the original idea, creative design, rules of the game or the logic behind it.

 ## Build Setup